GuilinXie/machine_learning_interviews/README.md

 ### Performance

-* How fast must the predition be, real-time or not real-time?
+* How fast must the prediction be, real-time or not real-time?
 * Accuracy vs Latency, which is more important?
 * Precision vs Recall, which is more important?